Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Background and Related Work

-\paragraph{What is new.} Prior peer prediction work typically assumes honest reporting; we study adversarial tampering against the overseer.
-Our main result (Theorem \ref{thm:wclb}) gives finite-sample robustness bounds for $f$-MI mechanisms under mode-collapse attacks, showing that bounded measures such as TVD retain polynomial guarantees whereas unbounded ones such as KL can degrade exponentially.
-Moreover, because TVD-MI is naturally evaluated as a CoT mechanism it can be implemented with any LLM API, whereas log-probability methods require specific features that are inconsistently supported across providers \citep{cai2025you}.
+\paragraph{What are our contributions?} Prior peer prediction work typically assumes honest reporting; we study adversarial tampering against the overseer.
+Our main result (Theorem \ref{thm:wclb}) gives finite-sample robustness bounds for $f$-MI mechanisms under mode-collapse attacks, showing that certain measures such as TVD can certify large scores with few samples whereas other ones can require increasing samples for each additional bit in the worst case.
+Moreover, because TVD-MI is naturally evaluated as a chain-of-thought (CoT) mechanism it can be implemented with any LLM API, whereas probability based methods require specific features that are inconsistently supported across providers \citep{cai2025you}.